velezj/family-rpg-1/march-2021/characters/bo-falthon-sheet.md

 you adopt a style of fighting as your specialty.

-`  | great weapon fighting • phb `
+`  | protection • phb `

-you can reroll a 1 or 2 on damage dice with melee weapons wielded with two hands.
+while wielding a shield and a creature you can see attacks a target other than you within 5 ft., you can use your reaction to impose disadvantage on the attack roll.

+`     | 1 reaction `

 -   spellcasting • phb 84

-you can cast prepared paladin spells using cha as your spellcasting modifier (spell dc 13, spell attack +5). you can use a holy symbol as a spellcasting focus.
+you can cast prepared paladin spells using cha as your spellcasting modifier (spell dc 11, spell attack +3). you can use a holy symbol as a spellcasting focus.

 -   divine smite • phb 85